2021 Annual Report

 Membership Engagement

-In 2021, the Alliance conducted quarterly Membership meetings and Steering Committee calls.
-Throughout the year, the Alliance conducts outreach efforts and continues to utilize publications, presentations at scientific meetings and media opportunities to expand its reach.
-The Alliance sends out a monthly e-newsletter with member updates, summaries of newsworthy research, expert perspectives on media coverage of obesity-related news, and a “Letter from the Director” that describes research, treatment, policy, and other obesity-related developments.
-Highlights from Dr. Dietz’s 2021 Letters from the Director included topics such as: COVID-19 and vaccines; obesity and greenhouse gases; the syndemic of COVID-19, obesity, and food insecurity; and Fen-Phen and medication mistrust.
+In 2023, the Alliance conducted quarterly Membership and Steering Committee meetings.
+Throughout the year, the Alliance conducts outreach efforts and utilizes publications, presentations at scientific meetings, social media platforms, and press opportunities to expand its reach.
+The Alliance also distributes a monthly newsletter with member updates, summaries of newsworthy research, expert perspectives on media coverage of obesity-related news, and a “Letter from the Director” that describes current research, treatment, policy, and other obesity-related developments.
+Highlights from Dr. Dietz’s 2023 “Letters from the Director” included topics such as:

 Funding